spotfiresoftware/tibco-streaming-samples/web/springboot/springboot-war/src/site/markdown/index.md

 # Web: Springboot WAR

 This sample describes how to use Spring Boot to build a WAR Archive (.war).
-The WAR contains a GET endpoint **"/test"**, which returns "Hello, TIBCO!" when receives a request.
+The WAR contains a GET endpoint **"springboot-war/test"**, which returns "Hello, TIBCO!" when gets called.
 The resulting archive can be used in a downstream EventFlow fragment.

 * [Create a GET endpoint](#create-endpoint)
 * [Generate WAR archive](#generate-war-archive)